anton-liauchuk/java-interview/spring.md

 ###### Relative links:
 + https://www.javacodegeeks.com/2015/05/spring-lookup-method-example.html

-## использовали declarative transaction в спринге?
+## что такое declarative transaction в spring?
 1. Allows us to manage transactions through configuration.
 2. This means separating transaction logic with business logic.
 3. We use annotations (Or XML files) to manage transactions.